If your version of Dokku is pre 0.3.0 (check with

 contrib/dokku-update, and is also available on Debian and RPM-based systems from our package repositories under the name

-If Dokku was installed via
+If Dokku was installed in a Debian or Ubuntu system, via

 apt-get install dokku or